Edition for Web Developers — Last Updated 3 June 2023

 history.replaceState(data, "")

-Updates the serialized state of the active session history entry to a structured clone of data.
+Updates the classic history API state of the active session history entry to a structured clone of data.

 (The second parameter exists for historical reasons, and cannot be omitted; passing the empty string is traditional.)